 Phone conversations help us to speak in a fuller and a more meaningful way.
 We will have a better command of our vocabulary if we’re not always relying on acronyms or emojis to make our point.
 In this age of using acronyms in text messages, are we losing our ability to express ourselves in neat and simple sentences?
 Are people so time-deprived that everything needs to be boiled down to TTYL (talk to you later), LOL (laughing out loud), BTW (by the way)…etc?
 As for emojis, have you ever tried to figure out what a certain emoji means?
 Personally, besides the smiley face emoji, all the others seem a bit contrived to me.
 Surely we can say that we are sad, without needing a sad-faced emoji.
 Or that we’ve been crying or feel like crying, without relying on that tearful emoji that sheds the blobs of blue tears.
 Or that we’re upset about something, without depending on the upset-faced emoji.
 Not sure of the exact word to describe your emotions?
 Check the dictionary or a thesaurus rather than browse through your phone’s emoji gallery.
 This will go a long way in making your conversations over the phone more engaging!

-If you have a friend whom you’ve not been in touch with for some time, why not give them a call and show them that you care, instead of dropping them a generic text message?
+So if you have a friend whom you’ve not been in touch with for some time, why not give them a call and show them that you care, instead of dropping them a generic text message?
 Perhaps hearing your warm voice on the other side might be the only motivation that they may need to open up and share their concerns with you.
-So go ahead, call and catch up with your friend today, and if they need a prayer, then pray for them right there and then, over the phone.
+Something that cannot be easily done through text messages, or even emails.